mologie/blog/_posts/2017-12-25-cross-compiling-cpp-with-cmake-llvm.md

 $ SYSROOT=$HOME/Toolchains/sysroots/alpine-3.7-armhf
 $ mkdir -p "$SYSROOT"

-# Create a persistent Docker conatiner for running Alpine 3.7.
+# Create a persistent Docker container for running Alpine 3.7.
 This allows you
 # to return to it later and pull more packages from the Alpine repos.
 We also
 # grant the container write access to $SYSROOT.
 $ sudo docker run -it -v $SYSROOT:/sysroot --name alpine_stager alpine:3.7 sh